vaclavvondruska/cluster-api-provider-kind/README.md

 #### Limitations

 This guide and the project were only tested on MacOS.
-It should work on Linux, but it may not work on Windows.
+It should work on Linux, but it may not work on Windows at the moment.